-a.
+- a.
 The organization that directly manages the construction project is responsible for completing the FAA Form 3900-18, Pre-Construction EOSH Checklist, and coordinating with the appropriate District Office prior to commencement of the project.
 Actual work on the project (i.e., construction) may not be initiated prior to completion and review of FAA Form 3900-18.
 In most cases, the organization directly managing the day-to-day activities in a construction project will be outside FAA Headquarters (e.g., Service Area Engineering Services, District Office, or Field Maintenance Program).
-If an FAA Headquarters office directly manages a construction project, it will need to coordinate the completion of the checklist with the District Office.

-b.
-FAA Form 3900-18 is a tool used by each Resident Engineer (RE), Contracting Officer's Technical Representative (COTR), designated facility point of contact, or District Office Manager who oversees construction and maintenance activities that potentially have EOSH impacts on NAS operations.
+If an FAA Headquarters office directly manages a construction project, it will need to coordinate the completion of the checklist with the District Office. - b.
+FAA Form 3900-18 is a tool used by each Resident Engineer (RE), Contracting Officer's Representative (COR), designated facility point of contact, or District Office Manager who oversees construction and maintenance activities that potentially have EOSH impacts on NAS operations.
 This checklist should be used, as appropriate, during critical phases of construction and maintenance activities (e.g., the pre-construction meeting, 30-60 days prior to commencement of work, daily/weekly construction meetings).
 Emphasis should be placed on using the checklist as a tool to assess, as well as reassess, hazards as the project progresses.
 The checklist contains detailed instructions regarding its use.
 Prior to starting a construction project, the organization directly managing the day-to-day activities of the project will complete FAA Form 3900-18 Section B, Work Summary Information.
 The intent of Section B is to provide a description of the construction project and identify key personnel responsible for project completion.
 After completing Section B, the organization directly managing the day-to-day activities in the construction project and/or maintenance tasks will fax/mail/e-mail/deliver the checklist to the District Office Manager or designee.
+The designee may be the Contracting Officer's Representative, SSC Manager or other party.